elyra-ai/elyra/docs/source/getting_started/overview.md

 #### Reusable Code Snippets

-Elyra supports a beta version of the **Code Snippet** feature.
-This allows users to add custom pieces of code that can be reused, making programming in JupyterLab more efficient by reducing repetitive work.
+Elyra supports the **Code Snippet** feature.
+This allows users to manipulate reusable pieces of code, making programming in JupyterLab more efficient by reducing repetitive work.

 ![Code Snippets](../images/code-snippet-expanded.png)